dcsndevs/care-plus/README.md

 - Understand the Purpose of the Careplus App
 - Gain an understanding of the app's purpose and functionality
 - Navigate the Interface: Easily navigate through the menu options
-- Efficient Data Management
+- Efficient Data Management of student record
 - Manage existing student records efficiently
-- Create and track progress for new students
+- Create and track progress for new students and old student's health and education indicator data
 - Explore the various features, including viewing instructions, creating students, and viewing existing students.
 - Be able to make informed decision based on data collected over a period of time for a student